vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-of-organizing-poros-in-rails.markdown

 explored by a new team member.

 Another thing - it's pretty easy to loose track on what is used where and for what reason.
-Especially in dynamic language like Ruby.
+Especially in dynamic metaprogramming-friendly language like Ruby.

 So, slowly but surely, `lib/` becomes "a big ball of mud".

 ## 2. non-ActiveRecord Models

-It could be that everything what is not Controller, not AR Model itself and not a Policy/Form/Service Object, and returns you some data structure - is another Model, which doesn't inherit from `ActiveRecord::Base`.
+We can say that PORO, which returns data structure(or for whatever other reason), is non-ActiveRecord model and put it in `models/`

 Well, that's better.
 Sort of.
 Part is in `lib/`, part is in `models/`.
 A slightly less mess, but in two places now.

 Besides, there's a problem each time to decide, whether this PORO is a "model" or not.
-And it's even harder for others to guess, where to find that class, when they explore your code.
+And it's even harder for others to guess, where to find that class(in `models/` or still in `lib/`), when they explore your code.

 ## 3. Use Cases & Entities